 The Bell 47’s main rotor is a two-bladed, under-slung, semi-rigid assembly that would be a characteristic of helicopters built by Bell for decades.
 The blades were constructed of laminated wood, and covered with fabric.
 A stabilizer bar was placed below the hub and linked to the flight controls through hydraulic dampers.
 This made for a very stable aircraft.
 The main rotor turns counter-clockwise, as seen from above.
 (The advancing blade is on the right.)
 The tail rotor is positioned on the right side of the tail boom in a tractor configuration.
 It rotates counter-clockwise as seen from the helicopter’s left.
 (The advancing blade is above the axis of rotation.)

-Power was supplied by an air-cooled, normally-aspirated, 333.99-cubic-inch-displacement (5.473 liter) Franklin Engine Company 6V4-175-B3 vertically-opposed six cylinder engine, serial number 17008, rated at 178 horsepower at 3,000 r.p.m.
-Power was sent through a centrifugal clutch to a gear reduction transmission which turned the main rotor through a two-stage planetary gear system.
+Power was supplied by an air-cooled, normally-aspirated, 333.991-cubic-inch-displacement (5.473 liter) Franklin Engine Company 6V4-178-B3 vertically-opposed six cylinder engine, serial number 17008, rated at 178 horsepower at 3,000 r.p.m.
+Power was sent through a centrifugal clutch to a transmission which turned the main rotor through a two-stage planetary gear reduction system with a ratio of 9:1.
 The transmission also drove the tail rotor drive shaft, and through a vee-belt/pulley system, a large fan to provide cooling air for the engine.

 The new helicopter had a cruise speed of 75 miles per hour (121 kilometers per hour) and a maximum speed (Vne) of 80 miles per hour (129 kilometers per hour).
 NC1H had a service ceiling of 11,400 feet (3,475 meters).

 The Bell 47 was produced at the plant in New York, and later at Fort Worth, Texas.
 It was steadily improved and remained in production until 1974.
 In military service the Model 47 was designated H-13 Sioux, (Army and Air Force), HTL (Navy) and HUG (Coast Guard).
-The helicopter was produced under license by Agusta, Kawasaki and Westland.
-More than 7,000 were built worldwide and it is believed that about 10% remain in service.
+The helicopter was also built under license by Agusta, Kawasaki and Westland.
+More than 7,000 were built worldwide and it is believed that about 10% of those remain in service.

 In 2010, the type certificates for all Bell 47 models was transferred to Scott’s Helicopter Service, Le Sueur, Minnesota, which continues to manufacture parts and complete helicopters.